igor-lisboa/igor-lisboa/README.md

 ⚠️ **Before you scroll through my repos…**
 If you’re here to validate my skills as a developer, you’ll probably be disappointed.
-Most of the code you’ll find here is **“Hello World”-like projects**—just me testing frameworks, languages, or cloud providers.
+Most of the code you’ll find here is:
+- 🧪 “Hello World”-like projects to test frameworks, languages, or cloud providers
+- 📚 Study or university projects that served their purpose (and no, they’re not production-ready)
+- 🤷 Experiments I started, poked at, and then abandoned

 The **real, production-grade code** I’ve written lives in **private repositories** of the companies that were smart enough to hire me.

 ---